Content in this section aims to give you an idea of how Sigma can work for you, as well as teaching you some of its most high level concepts.

-Worksheets are one of three available document types in Sigma, alongside dashboards and datasets.
+Worksheets are one of four available document types in Sigma, alongside workbooks (new), dashboards and datasets.
 If you plan to do ad hoc analysis or create visualizations for future dashboards, you can expect to find yourself working in worksheets often.

 This article will introduce you to the basics of worksheets and their components.

 As a Sigma user, you will create worksheets to structure and join your data, calculate formulas, filter down to the information your want, and build actionable visualizations for dashboards.

 This article will teach you the basics of creating your first worksheet from a data source.

 Columns are central to every Sigma worksheet.
 When you create worksheets, you will likely structure and format your existing columns, create new column calculations, and sort and filter your data.